Getting the Job

-If I have to explain this one, your in trouble.
+If I have to explain this one, you're in trouble.

-Prospective employers want a candidate that is interest in the job.
+Prospective employers want a candidate that is interested in the job.
 They know benefits are important.
-Typically, prospective employers, see someone that most concerned about salary and benefits as someone that will move on at the first opportunity and that their efforts will be somewhat less than an applicant interest in position's work details.
+Typically, prospective employers, see someone that's most concerned about salary and benefits, as someone that will move on at the first opportunity and that their efforts will be somewhat less than an applicant interested in the position's work details.
 They want a person to be motivated and enthusiastic about what they're doing.

 Avoid (curb) nervous habits -- for example tapping finger, wearing jewelry that bang on the table, stamping foot.

-Have a strategy for answering questions you don't know or have an answer for.
+Have a strategy for answering questions you don't know or haven't an answer for.
 Don't guess at the answer.